amaralnt/Unicorn_Companies_Project/README.md

 ## The Dataset

-The unicorn_companies dataset has 11 columns, namely:
+The unicorn_companies table has 11 columns, namely:

 - __id:__ A serial column, used as Primary Key.
 - __company:__ The company name.